lucavehbiu/Detect.poisonous_mushroom/README.md

 - **Goal** - Minimize false positives (poisonous mushrooms that are classified as edible)
 * Random forest used to get the most accurate results
 * Logistic regression (manually tuning highly probable posionous mushrooms to poisonous)
+  - To exclude the possibility of any false positive

 ### Best result out of three cities